-All vehicle occupants shall wear the following safety attire correctly fitted and adjusted at all times the vehicle is on the track during all on track activities..
+• All vehicle occupants shall wear the following safety attire correctly fitted and adjusted at all times the vehicle is on the track during practice and the trial.

-3.2 Helmet
+3.1.1 Helmet

-For human powered vehicles and EEV 1 vehicles, minimum requirement is a bicycle helmet approved to AS 2063, AS 1698 or ECE 22.05.

-For EEV 2 or electric-only Energy Efficient Vehicles, requirement is a motor cycle helmet approved to either AS 1698 or ECE 22.05.
+- For human powered vehicles and pedal/electric hybrid vehicles, minimum requirement is a bicycle helmet approved to AS 2063, AS 1698 or ECE 22.05. - For petrol-powered or electric-only Energy Efficient Vehicles, requirement is a motor cycle helmet approved to either AS 1698 or ECE 22.05.

-3.3 Eye Protection
+3.1.2 Eye Protection